ploomber/doc/doc/user-guide/resources.md

 ![](../static/resources/redeploy.png)

-You'll need to provide the source code and environment variables again.
+You'll need to provide the source code again.
 In the last section, you'll be able to choose the resources to provision.